-- After you are accepted to JMU, the Admissions Office will schedule you for Transfer Orientation.
+- After you are accepted to JMU, you will need to schedule your Transfer Orientation date with the Orientation office.
 Attend the Transfer Orientation in December for Spring transfers, and June for August transfers.
-At that time, the Registrar’s Office will analyze your transcripts and a nursing advisor/counselor will meet with you to plan your course of study, and advise when you can be considered for admission to the nursing program.
+At that time, the Registrar’s Office will analyze your transcripts and a nursing adviser/counselor will meet with you to plan your course of study, and advise when you can be considered for admission to the nursing program.

 - Review our School of Nursing (BSN) admission criteria.

 - Complete and submit the BSN Admission Application once you have completed the requirements and prerequisites for admission and prior to the fall/spring application deadlines.
 Be sure to submit a separate copy of all official college transcripts directly to the school of nursing.

-- During your first semester, get to know your academic advisor and schedule regular advising appointments with him/her.
+- During your first semester, get to know your academic adviser and schedule regular advising appointments with him/her.

 Second Degree Seeking Students